Data management plan: ESRC Data Management Plan

 Since 1995, the UK's Economic and Social Research Council (ESRC) have had a research data policy in place.
 The current ESRC Research Data Policy states that research data created as a result of ESRC-funded research should be openly available to the scientific community to the maximum extent possible, through long-term preservation and high-quality data management.

 ESRC requires a data management plan for all research award applications where new data are being created.
 Such plans are designed to promote a structured approach to data management throughout the data lifecycle, resulting in better quality data that is ready to archive for sharing and re-use.
 The UK Data Service, the ESRC's flagship data service, provides practical guidance on research data management planning suitable for social science researchers in the UK and around the world.

 ESRC has a longstanding arrangement with the UK Data Archive, based at the University of Essex, as a place of deposit for research data, with award holders required to offer data resulting from their research grants via the UK Data Service.
 The Archive enables data re-use by preserving data and making them available to the research and teaching communities.

 Benefits

 There are three major themes identified in the literature in terms of benefits of DMPs: professional benefits, economic benefits and institutional benefits.
 It has been argued that DMPs can form a catalyst for researchers to improve their data literacy and data management practices, often aided by the library.
+DMPs also help organize data by specifying how it will be stored, managed, and preserved during a project.
+They make it easier for others to access and reuse the data while also allowing the data gatherers the ability to update or modify the data as needed.